Jack-The-Ripper-1820/SimpleFTP/README.md

 The WSAGetLastError() function returns the error status for the last Windows Sockets operation that failed.

+The select() function determines the status of one or more sockets, waiting if necessary, to perform synchronous I/O.

 ## Server.cpp:

 Server listens to the specified port number and after getting the request from the client, parses it and either sends the file to the client or receives the file from the client.
+It can process multiple client requests with the help of multithreading.

 ## Client.cpp: